A Message from the Artistic Director

 Sarah Palmer, LL.B., ICD.D (Calgary)

-Heather Klimchuk, MacEwan University (Edmonton)
+Heather Klimchuk (Edmonton)

 Corporate Secretary